UmeshSingla/user-tags/readme.txt

 * New   - Set-up tag filter on the User Query
 * New   - Link User Count column of Taxonomy Tables to Filtered Users.php
 * New   - Filter Users list according to tags
+* New   - Update Terms when a user is deleted
 * Fixed - Tag delete link in admin screen, added alert before deletion

 = 1.2.6 =